Do a little research before purchasing a HDMI Cable

 The following are the features of HDMI cables that matter to consumers:

-- If you are connecting a 3D BluRay player to a 3D HDTV, then you should choose an HDMI High-Speed HDMI Cable.
+- If you are connecting a 3D BluRay player to a 3D HDTV, then you should choose a High-Speed HDMI Cable.

 - If you want to use the new 4K